 So to support and strengthen this joint, there are a couple of important structures that I want to point out for you in this image.
 So, over here, we're looking at a median sagittal section of the cranium and the cervical vertebrae and over here, we have the occipital bone; over here, we have the anterior arch of the atlas, and over here, we have the posterior arch.

 So what we can see highlighted in green now is the anterior atlanto-occipital membrane and this membrane is continuous with the joint capsules of the atlanto-occipital joints on both sides and stretches between the foramen magnum and the anterior arch of the atlas.

 On the posterior aspect of the atlanto-occipital joint is the posterior atlanto-occipital membrane, which we can now see highlighted in green.
 And this membrane stretches between the foramen magnum and the posterior arch of the atlas.
-The space or the opening we can see here allows the vertebral artery to pass through the atlanto-occipital joint to enter the cranium through the foramen magnum.
+The space or the opening we can see here allows the cervical spinal cord to pass through the atlanto-occipital joint to enter the cranium through the foramen magnum.

 So after discussing the atlanto-occipital joint with the anterior and posterior membrane, next stop is the atlantoaxial joint.
 Again, the name says it all, and this is a joint formed between the atlas and the axis.
 So these two bones which if you remember are the first two vertebrae of our vertebral column make contact and articulate at three different points – so two lateral and one medial.

 So the two lateral which we can see highlighted in this image are pretty similar to most vertebral joints.
 They’re between the superior articular facets of the axis and the inferior articular facets of the atlas.
 The very unique articulation that occurs between these two bones is in the midline – the one median articulation point.
 So, this is where the dens from the axis which we can see from a superior view here meets the posterior aspect of the anterior arch of the atlas.